vk3dan/sturdy-lidbot/README.md

 !exchange - Usage: !exchange <value> <sourcecurrency> <outputcurrency>
 For example !exchange 56 AUD USD
 Converts an amount of currency to another.
+!spacex - Get info on next SpaceX launch.
 !reverse - Usage: !reverse <input text>
 Reverse text.
 !missyelliot - Usage: !missyelliot <input text>
 Put your thang down, flip it and reverse it.
+!addquote - Add a quote (server specific)
+Usage: !addquote MessageID
+   Or: !addquote <DisplayName> quotetext (Display Name must be inside '<' and '>' if there are spaces in the name otherwise optional)
+!quote - Display a quote (server specific)
+Usage: !quote
+   Or: !quote <quotenumber>
+!quotesearch - Find a quote (server specific).
+Returns quotes via DM
+Usage: !quotesearch <keyword>
 ```
 #### Commands in Help Cog
 ```